Ashwin-Rajeev/goinsta/README.md

 ```

 After the successful execution you will receive a
-success message aling with the path and name of the image downloaded
+success message along with the path and name of the image downloaded

 ## Contributing